Celebrating WV Export Success in 2021

 In 2021, we also saw a significant surge in applications to use STEP funding for website development.
 We awarded 11 West Virginia companies over $50,000 in grant funding to support their website development activities targeting international customers and that has already generated more than $57,000 in sales.

-As the world opens back up and more business is being conducted in person, we are seeing more businesses apply for STEP funds for travel and trade show participation. in 2021, we received 13 applications to use STEP funds for in-person events and we are already getting some for 2022.
+As the world opens back up and more business is being conducted in person, we are seeing more businesses apply for STEP funds for travel and trade show participation.
+In 2021, we received 13 applications to use STEP funds for in-person events and we are already receiving some for 2022.
 We are excited to see this trend continue.

 Looking Ahead to Export Success in 2022